REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Complete Schema Specification

-Beyond these core descriptors, the schema incorporates detailed fields that capture architectural specifics~(e.g., backbone type, number of layers, number of parameters), pretraining approaches~(e.g., pre-text training type, masking strategy), and modality integration.
+Beyond these core descriptors, the schema incorporates detailed fields that capture architectural specifics~(\eg, backbone type, number of layers, number of parameters), pretraining approaches~(\eg, pre-text training type, masking strategy), and modality integration.
 The design anticipates the diversity of RS models and supports future extensions.

 To capture information about pretraining and evaluation comprehensively, the schema defines two nested structures:

 \begin{itemize}[leftmargin=*] \item \textbf{PretrainingPhase}: This substructure records the datasets used for pretraining, geographical coverage, time range, image resolutions, token sizes, augmentation strategies, sampling methods, and masking ratios. \item \textbf{Benchmark}: This substructure captures evaluation metrics, including the applications, dataset, performance scores, and training hyperparameters used during evaluation. \end{itemize}